bricktoast/Test-Drift-Rates/100%_Simulated_Exoplanets.md

 Questions for Howard:

 - Why are the period and semimajor axis numbers so different?
+ANSWER: That's weird, let's check back in once we have used the ~4000 planet sample
 - For exoplanets that are null in only 1 of period, stellar mass, and semimajor axis, would it be valid to use the stellar mass + period to get the semimajor axis (or vice versa)?
+ANSWER: Probably, but also, we would expect the papers to have done this already: check back in later
-- **How do we deal with exoplanet parameters that are not independent e.g., eccentricity and distance (Kipping 2013), or eccentricity and planet size (Kane et al. 2012)?**
+- **How do we deal with exoplanet parameters that are not independent e.g., eccentricity and distance (Kipping 2013), or eccentricity and planet size (Kane et al. 2012)?** ANSWER: Howard and Sofia will think about this more - don't worry about it yet!

-##To-Dos
+## To-Dos
+- Fix up the TRAPPIST plots: color-code the lines, fix up the x-axis, color-code (same colors) the histogram
+- Download the new ~4000 planet sample
+- Figure out null numbers for each parameter in the ~4000 confirmed planet sample - make sure that the semimajor and period percentages are low (<5%).
+If not, we'll investigate.
+- Re-do 2 histograms with the ~4000 planet sample (only planets without LoAN, then add planets without LoAn, AoP, or inclination)
-- Write a function that inputs a histogram of drift rates and a % of values included, and figures out the drift rate limits (-nu_dot to nu_dot) which encompass that percentage of the histogram
+- Write a function that inputs a histogram of drift rates and a % of values included, and figures out the drift rate limits (-nu_dot to nu_dot) which encompass that percentage of the histogram - put that information on the plot
-- Figure out null numbers for each parameter in the ~4000 confirmed planet sample
-- How many are null in only 1 of the following: period, stellar mass, and semimajor axis?
-How many are null in 2 or more?
-If the number of null in 1,2,3 of these parameters is low, remove them from the sample.
-Otherwise, try to
 - Use a pie chart on the ~4000 confirmed planets to see which are the major methods and also facilities (two separate columns, two separate pie charts)
--
+- Sofia will investigate the eccentricity distribution for transiting planets

 # Things for Later